AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/composer-project-structure.md

 1. Add the `app/etc/config.xml` file to the Git repository.

-   You can use the module that you are going to create to install other region or brand-specific files, such as `.htaccess`, Google/Bing authentication text files, executables, or other static files that are not managed by Adobe Commerce modules.
+   You can use the module that you are going to create to install other region or brand-specific files, such as `.htaccess`, Google or Bing authentication text files, executables, or other static files that are not managed by Adobe Commerce modules.

-   Use `magento2-component` type packages to create a file mapping to copy files into the main Git repository accordingly during `composer install` and `composer update` operations.
+   Use `magento2-component` type packages to create a file mapping to copy files into the main Git repository during `composer install` and `composer update` operations.

 1. Create a Git repository that follows the naming convention `component-environment-<region/country/brand>`: